alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-194/day-194-1-egw.md

 ---
-title: EGW Reading
+title: Eli and His Sons PP 575-577b
-subtitle: Eli and His Sons PP 575-577b
+subtitle: EGW Reading
 ---

-Chapter 56—Eli and His Sons
+### Chapter 56—Eli and His Sons

 This chapter is based on 1 Samuel 2:12-36.